-With a flat and square front face, it is a contemporary, high quality suite.
-In contrast, the Atlantic High Performance Suite is generally specified for grand homes, Haydon says.
+With a flat and square front face, it is a contemporary, high quality systems.
+In contrast, the Atlantic48 High Performance system is generally specified for grand homes, Haydon says.
 “It suits edgy architecture, extreme locations, heavy weights and requirements of the highest quality.”
 The products in this range can reach up to 3.2 metres in height, and well exceeds extreme wind zone requirements.
-The flat and square front facings fit perfectly with those in the Pacific Architectural Suite.
+The flat and square front facings fit perfectly with those in the Pacific Architectural system.

 Both these suites have seismic frame options, a hopper window option, identical sill details with a chevron track and can be paired together in the same area, for example by specifying Atlantic48 High Performance Sliding Doors with Pacific Architectural Awning Windows next to them, there will be no aesthetic inconsistencies.